mobiledgex/edge-cloud-doc/developer/deployments/application-deployment-guides/virtual-machine/linux/index.md

 ```

 **Note:** While optional, if you wish to SSH into your VM using SSH keys, make sure to add your SSH public key to the **Auth Key** section under **Advanced Settings**.
 ![Create Apps screen](/developer/assets/how-to-deploy-vm/create-app-linux.png "Create Apps screen")

 The console will process your request and return you to the Apps page where you should see your application.
 ## Step 5: Create an Application Instance

 You are ready to deploy your application.
 The App Instances page is where you provision your application and deploy it to a cloudlet.
 This step is called application provisioning.
 This page displays information such as the current applications running on the platform and their location.

 1. On the left navigation, select **App Instances**.

 2. For *Region*, select **EU**.

 3. For *Organization Name*, type in a name, such as **demoorg**.

 4. Type **vmtest** for *App Name*.

 5. For *App Version*, enter **1.0**.

 6. For *Operator*, select **TDG**.

 7. For *Cloudlet*, select from the list of available cloudlets i.e. **munich-main**.

 8. Select **Create**.
 The console will process your request and bring up a progress window.
 Once you close out of the progress window, you will be returned to the main App Instance page where you should see your new VM Instance.
 ## Step 6: Test your VM

 After the VM has been successfully provisioned, select **Application Instance** in order to view the Application Instance Details page.
 This page will contain all the information specific to your Virtual Machine Deployment, including the external IP address to connect to the instance.
 ![External URI for Virtual Machine](/developer/assets/how-to-deploy-vm/vm-uri.png "External URI for Virtual Machine")

-To test that your VM was deployed correctly, navigate to the App Instance page and under the quick access menu, select [Terminal](/developer/deployments/deployment-workflow/app-instances#using-terminal/index.md).
-For the CentOS, you should be able to login with the credentials specified in the Deployment Manifest i.e. `demouser`, `changemeplz`.
+To test that your VM was deployed correctly, navigate to the App Instance page and under the quick access menu, select <a href="/deployments/deployment-workflow/app-instances#using-terminal">
+**Terminal</a>.** For the CentOS, you should be able to login with the credentials specified in the Deployment Manifest i.e. `demouser`, `changemeplz`.

 ![CentOS Application Instance in Terminal](/developer/assets/how-to-deploy-vm/vm-terminal.png "CentOS Application Instance in Terminal")